astracompiler/cli/README.md

 - **Standalone Executable** - Generates a single `.exe` or binary file that includes all dependencies.
 - **Make exe your own** - Modify metadata (icon, name, version, etc.) of the generated executable.
 - **Built-in Compression** - Reduces the size of the final executable.

+## Contributing
+🤝 I welcome pull requests!
+Every contribution will be reviewed and appreciated — even small fixes.

 ## Getting Started
 Install Astra globally using Yarn or npm: